-The Education Division at Alfred University is accredited by the Council for Accreditation of Education Programs (CAEP).
+The Education Division at Alfred University is accredited by the Association for Advancing Quality in Educator Preparation (AAQEP).
 Alfred University collects and analyzes evidence of the following claims and cross-cutting themes as a means of continual improvement.

 The Alfred University Division of Education Claims